kbooz/Kbooz/README.md

 🚀 I'm passionate about creating high-quality software that is both user-friendly and scalable.
 I'm always looking for new challenges and opportunities to grow as a developer.

-🛠️ Working as a Lead Web Engineer at [Gateway](https://github.com/Gateway-DAO/).
+🛠️ Working as a Sr Web Engineer at [Metalab](https://github.com/Metalab/).

 </p>
 <br/><br/>